KatherineMichel/church-website-and-marketing-on-a-budget/research_sprint.md

 | Africa | 14,920,344 |
 | Philippines | 227,929 |

 At this rate, Africa will have more than doubled the U.S. in United Methodist membership by 2020.
 And Africa has room for growth with its population of 1+ billion.
+Though of course, the United Methodist Church should seek to minis

 Though of course the United Methodist Church would seek to minister to people anywhere in the world, clearly the religion is trending more in some places than others.

 # How should the church reach them?